ariadne-cps/website/content/tutorial.md

 ![controller-model](/img/controllermodel.png "The controller model")

-Consequently, the automaton is characterized by two states: *rising*, when we are operating under the assumption that the water level is rising, and *falling*, then the assumption is the opposite one.
+Consequently, the automaton is characterised by two states: *rising*, when we are operating under the assumption that the water level is rising, and *falling*, then the assumption is the opposite one.

 We define $h\_{\max} = 7.75$ meters and $h\_{\min} = 5.75$ meters as the acceptable thresholds for the water level.
 A condition $x \geq h\_{\max}$ would trigger the *close* event, while a condition $x \leq h\_{\min}$ would trigger the *open* event.
 However, in our model, we want to provide non-determinism by introducing *non-urgent* (or *permissive*) transitions.
 This is obtained by enlarging the intersection between a guard and its corresponding invariant: specifically, we enlarge by $2\, \delta$, with $\delta = 0.1$ meters.
 The result of such enlargement is that the transition corresponding to the *open* event is both taken and not taken for all $x$ values in the $\[-\delta+h\_{\min},\,h\_{\min}+\delta]$ interval.
 Similarly, the *close* event is both taken and not taken for all $x$ values in the $\[-\delta+h\_{\max},\,h\_{\max}+\delta]$ interval.